-Tania Taylor is the General Manager and Co-Owner of Wild Women On Top.
+Tania Taylor is the Managing Director and Co-Owner of Wild Women On Top.

 After taking on the Sydney Coastrek challenge as a participant, Tania fell in love with the iconic brand and decided to leave a rather cushy but routine and stressful corporate career and seek a life of excitement and adventure.